c47-moore/AI-Tutor/README.md

 marked as 'mastered'.

 ### Online prototype
-You can try out the prototype at [chubster.duckdns.org](http://chubster.duckdns.org/index.php)
+You can try out the prototype at [chubster.duckdns.org](http://chubster.duckdns.org/index.php) (If Google doesn't work, try other browsers to see if it helps).

 ## Repo folder structure
 Within this repository are a number of folders, which are as follows: